Volunteer Portal

 Nature for Massachusetts is a large and diverse coalition of environmental, conservation, and community organizations and national corporations that seek to create a dedicated, annual revenue stream to conserve water, land, urban greenspace, outdoor recreation access, and wildlife in Massachusetts.

 We’re urging the State Legislature to pass the Nature for All bill (H.901/S.2571) to help address the threats we face.
 But if lawmakers don’t act, we’re ready to bring this issue directly to voters through a 2026 ballot question.
-That’s why this fall, we’re collecting signatures to put the Protect Water and Nature initiative on the ballot
+That’s why we’re collecting signatures to put the Protect Water and Nature initiative on the ballot, and we need your help this spring to get past the final hurdle.

 It’s time to invest in our future—clean water, healthy forests, more trails and parks, and access to the outdoors and nature for everyone.